steedos/steedos-docs/docs/apps/collaboration/README.md

 ---
-sidebar_label: Collaboration
+sidebar_label: Collaboration Tools
 ---

-# Enterprise Collaboration System (ECS)
+# Collaboration Tools

 Enterprise Collaboration System (ECS) are comprehensive information systems designed to support communication, collaboration, and information sharing among employees within an organization.
 These systems typically offer a range of tools and features to support team collaboration, project management, document sharing, instant messaging, and other work-related activities.